Skip to main content

 Standard API Operations

-Standard CRUD operations (.all(), .filter(), .get(), .create(), .update(), .delete()) follow NetBox's REST API patterns.
-Refer to the NetBox API documentation for details on available endpoints and filters.
+The standard endpoint methods (.all(), .filter(), .get(), .create(), .update(), .delete()) follow NetBox's REST API.
+Refer to the NetBox API documentation for the available fields and filters on each endpoint.

 Devices